24.3 Test Organization

 pub

 items (functions, structs, enums, modules) defined in your library crate.
-They cannot access private implementation details. - Separate Crates: Because each file in
+They cannot access private implementation details.
+This ensures they test the library as an external user would. - Separate Crates: Because each file directly in

 tests/

 is a distinct crate, they are compiled independently.
-This ensures tests exercise the library’s public contract but means shared setup code requires specific handling.
+This rigorously tests the public contract but means that sharing setup code or utility functions across multiple integration test files requires specific handling.

 Sharing Code Between Integration Tests